Twin Cities, Minnesota · 2026 · Three Voices

 But in reality, your citizenship as a Black person is always up for grabs.
 It does not matter if you came here because of enslavement or you came here because of displacement.
 You do not get access to citizenship if the system does not want you to have access to citizenship.

-And sometimes our removal from that access is death by the hands of the system, and it doesn't matter who ends up doing it.
+Sometimes our removal from that access is death by the hands of the system, and it doesn't matter who ends up doing it.
 It doesn't matter if you're murdered by your neighbor, it doesn't matter if it's an ATF agent, or an ICE agent.
 When the system wants to strip away your rights, it can do it by any means necessary.

-It's the idea that because of the different color of the badges doing the killing, therefore, is some separate type of issue.
+It's the idea that because of the different color of the badges doing the killing, therefore it is some separate type of issue.
 The same folks who are anti-Black in our schools are also the same folks who are becoming ICE agents as well.
 My foster mom literally saw someone she used to work with as a correctional officer, on the streets as an ICE agent.
 So the same folks are harassing and harming people within our prison system are also ICE agents.

 You cannot separate these systems.
 You can't, because they're literally all melted together.
 That's a true melting pot right there.

 How folks interact with Blackness within schools, Blackness within therapy settings, Blackness on the streets, is literally the same.
 And sometimes the violence happens to be the one that's writing your case report.
 The police officer is the one writing the case report, and that includes someone like myself.
-Our badges look very different, it could literally end up destroying someone's life if we're not consistently checking how we move.
+Our badges look very different.
+It could literally end up destroying someone's life if we're not consistently checking how we move.

-We're consistently craving answers to things, we're craving having some type of form of clarity.
-That's why it's so easy for these AI systems like ChatGPT to consume us, right?
-That's why it's so easy for us to be consistently on TikTok, because we're always searching for some type of answer or clarity or some type of knowledge.
 But white supremacy does not offer you that.
 And because you don't have access to it, it's purposefully trying to make you ill.
 'Cause when you don't have answers to things, your body starts to worry.
 When you don't know what's coming up next, your body starts to worry and it starts to manifest into different forms of illnesses.
 Chronic pain, chronic diseases.

 And so, because of that, my job — and I think, again, it comes from the psychotherapist background — my job is to help you function without knowing what's coming next.
 'Cause having clarity into things, that's a privilege that you do not have.

-One of the things that I noticed was that non-Black kids who were impacted by the ICE raids could go online and wouldn't be judged by any of the administration or teachers.
-But Black children — whether they had immigration issues, or family who were refugees or immigrants, or were just Black American youth, period — could not go online or do virtual learning without suspicion from the administration that followed along with that.
-It was just so interesting to really watch, and how so many — even Black teachers — would be like, "Why is that kid taking time off from school?"
+It was just so interesting to really watch, and how so many — even Black teachers — would be like, Why is that kid taking time off from school?
 While those questions were never asked to any of the non-Black students who were going virtual.
 And they wouldn't ask that to the kids themselves, they wouldn't ask that to their parents, but it would come up in conversations.
 You could also tell by how they were naming which kid was going to be online — because they made lists.

 And my question with that is: why are your Black students avoiding your classes?
 And that's a whole different topic.